Meadow Orchard Project

 - Provide public access to a greenspace and opportunities for volunteering through regular open days.

-- Manage the Meadow Orchard site, facilities and resources so that it can function as a community venue and is maintained in a pleasant, safe state.
+- Manage the Meadow Orchard site, facilities and resources so that it can function as a community venue and be maintained in a pleasant, safe state.

 - Protect and enhance the wildlife habitats (an ecological management plan is in place).